 Detail isn't important here as this is your zoomed out view showing a big picture of the system landscape.
 The focus should be on people (actors, roles, personas, etc) and software systems rather than technologies, protocols and other low-level details.
 It's the sort of diagram that you could show to non-technical people.

 Primary elements: The software system in scope.

-Intended audience: Technical and non-technical people, inside and outside of the immediate software development team.
+Intended audience: Everybody, both technical and non-technical people, inside and outside of the software development team.

 Once you understand how your system fits in to the overall IT environment, a really useful next step is to zoom-in to the system boundary with a Container diagram.
-A "container" is something like a web application, desktop application, mobile app, database, file system, etc. Essentially, a container is a separately deployable unit that executes code or stores data.
+A "container" is something like a server-side web application, single-page application, desktop application, mobile app, database schema, file system, etc. Essentially, a container is a separately runnable/deployable unit (e.g. a separate process space) that executes code or stores data.

 The Container diagram shows the high-level shape of the software architecture and how responsibilities are distributed across it.
 It also shows the major technology choices and how the containers communicate with one another.
 It's a simple, high-level technology focussed diagram that is useful for software developers and support/operations staff alike.